Ransomed and beaten: Migrants face abuse in Libyan detention

 The European Union has sent 455 million euros to Libya since 2015, largely channeled through U.N. agencies and aimed at beefing up Libya’s coast guard, reinforcing its southern border and improving conditions for migrants.

 However, huge sums have been diverted to networks of militiamen and traffickers who exploit migrants, according to a 2019 AP investigation.
-Coast guard members are also complicit, turning migrants over to detention centers under deals with militias or demanding payoffs to let others go.
+Coast guard members are also complicit, turning migrants intercepted at sea over to detention centers under deals with militias or demanding payoffs to let others go.

-Last week, U.N.-commissioned investigators said in a 32-page report that “policies meant to push migrants back to Libya to keep them away from European shores ultimately lead to abuses,” including possible crimes against humanity.
+The practice continues unabated and U.N.-commissioned investigators said in a 32-page report last week that “policies meant to push migrants back to Libya to keep them away from European shores ultimately lead to abuses,” including possible crimes against humanity.

+Hundreds of thousands of migrants hoping to reach Europe have made their way through Libya, where a lucrative trafficking business has flourished in a country without a functioning government, split for years between rival administrations in the east and west, each backed by armed groups and foreign governments.

-The migrants, mostly from sub-Saharan Africa, told the AP that detention center guards beat and tortured them, then extorted money from their relatives.
+The migrants, mostly from sub-Saharan Africa, told the AP that detention center guards beat and tortured them, then extorted money from their relatives, supposedly in exchange for their freedom.
 Their bodies showed traces of old and recent injuries, and signs of bullet and knife wounds on their backs, legs, arms and faces.

-On paper, the detention centers are run by the Directorate for Combating Illegal Migration, overseen by the Interior Ministry and Libya’s interim authorities, who took power earlier this year under U.N. auspices to carry out national elections by the end of the year.
+On paper, the detention centers are run by the Directorate for Combating Illegal Migration, which is overseen by the Interior Ministry and Libya's interim authorities, who took power earlier this year under U.N. auspices to carry out national elections in December.
 But on the ground, notorious militias remain in control, according to migrants and the U.N. investigators.

+“Migrants are detained for indefinite periods without an opportunity to have the legality of their detention reviewed, and the only practical means of escape is by paying large sums of money to the guards or engaging in forced labor or sexual favors inside or outside the detention," the U.N. report said.

 Spokespeople for Libya’s government, the Interior Ministry, the directorate and the coast guard did not answer phone calls or respond to messages seeking comment.

+Touré, the youngest of seven siblings abandoned by their father, said that as an adolescent he watched others from his small Guinean town of Kindia make it to Europe and help pull their families out of poverty.

-Touré began his migration attempt in March 2015.
+He began his own attempt in March 2015, taking odd jobs along the way to finance the trip.
 Traffickers held him captive for months twice, in Niger and Algeria, before he crossed into Libya in April 2017, he said.

 Four months later, Touré embarked from Libya, only to be intercepted by the coast guard and returned to Tripoli.
-At the port, he was taken to the al-Nasr Martyrs detention center in Zawiya.
+At the port, he and other migrants attempted to flee but were caught by security forces and taken to the al-Nasr Martyrs detention center in Zawiya.

 That’s when the torture started.
-He described how guards would hang migrants upside down and whip their bare feet.
+He described how guards would hang them upside down and whip their bare feet.
+At times other migrants were forced or given incentives to take part in the violence.

+“A migrant from Ghana refused to beat us, but there was a Cameroonian who was really cruel,” Touré said.

 His second week in prison, six guards approached him.
-One slapped him hard on his face.
+One slapped him hard on the right side of his face.
 The rest kicked and beat him.
 Then he was handed a cellphone and ordered to call his family.

+Ten others in the cell were forced to do the same.
+Three were taken out by the guards in the next few days.
+He doesn't know what became of them, he said.

+The money sent by captives' relatives was usually transferred via Western Union or an informal system of personal accounts to a trafficker in coordination with the guards.
+In some cases, like Touré’s, families sent money to the detained migrants and guards took them to withdraw it.

 Touré was taken from his cell three days after the phone call.
 He thought he would walk free.
 Instead, the guards sold him to a trafficker in Zawiya.
 He spent the next four years enslaved, working in the trafficker’s warehouse.

-Finally his luck changed in September when the trafficker’s wife persuaded her husband to set him free, he said.
+Finally his luck changed in September when the trafficker's wife took pity on him and persuaded her husband to set him free, he said.
 Within days he was on a small inflatable boat with 55 others attempting the Mediterranean crossing.

 Overladen, the boat did not make it far.
 Those onboard were rescued by the Geo Barents 48 nautical miles off Libya’s coast.
 They were taken to Sicily, where Italian authorities permitted the rescue ship to dock on Sept.
 27 and let the migrants apply for asylum.
 They could still be returned to their home countries if their requests are denied.

-Touré and other migrants said there was racism behind their abuse in Libya.
+Touré and other migrants said that besides plain cruelty, there was racism behind their abuse in Libya.
 The U.N. report found the same — that Black sub-Saharan Africans were likely to be subjected to harsher treatment than others.

 “Libya isn’t a safe place for Black Africans,” Touré said.

-The Libyan coast guard has intercepted some 87,000 migrants in the Mediterranean since 2016, including about 26,300 so far this year, according to U.N. figures.
-But only about 10,000 are in detention centers, according to the U.N. migration agency, raising concerns that many are in the hands of criminal groups and traffickers, and others are dead.
+The Libyan coast guard, which is trained and equipped by the European Union, has intercepted some 87,000 migrants in the Mediterranean since 2016, including about 26,300 so far this year, according to U.N. figures.
+But only about 10,000 are in detention centers, according to the U.N. migration agency, raising concerns that many are in the hands of criminal groups and traffickers, and that others are dead.

+Not all have enough money to pay bribes.
+Mohammed Salah, a 20-year-old migrant from the Ivory Coast, told the AP he was intercepted and returned to Libya in January 2020.
+He didn’t have the 3,000 dinars ($660) demanded for his freedom.

+After he argued over the bribe, he was beaten at the police station and suffered a broken leg.
+Detention center guards then handed him over to a trafficker, who enslaved him for over a year, he said.

 But migrants and others inside Libya say the issue is clear cut: It’s the militias and warlords who have become powerful government figures in many areas.